r5d/fsfi/md/article/better-than-whatsapp.md

     <p>Needs phone number for signing up.</p>

     <p><strong>Summary</strong>: The official Telegram clients are a
-    amalgamation of free (as in freedom) and proprietary components;
-    the Telegram service component is 100% proprietary.</p>
+    amalgamation of free (as in freedom) and proprietary (non-free) components; the Telegram service component is 100% proprietary.</p>
    </dd>

    <dt><strong>Signal</strong></dt>